CRISPRlab/CRISPRdisco/README.md

   --refset [full|typing]  full or subset for typing.
 Default = full --date TEXT             Date of analysis in YYYY-MM-DD format.
 Default is
                           today.
-  --tax [no|yes|AgB]      If "yes", will merge taxonomic information.
+  --tax [no|yes]          If "yes", will merge taxonomic information.
 Include
                           columns titled "organism", "Taxonomic ID Kingdom",
                           "Taxonomic ID Phylum", "Taxonomic ID Class",
                           "Taxonomic ID Order", "Taxonomic ID Family",
                           "Taxonomic ID Genus". "organism" should match the name of the file.
   --cas [T|F]             Perform BLAST search.
+Default is True --evalue TEXT           BLAST evalue.
+Default is 1e-6.
+  --idcutoff INTEGER      Minimum % identity to reference protein to be
+                          considered a positive hit.
+Default is 40%.
+  --lengthcutoff INTEGER  Minimum % coverage of reference protein to be
+                          considered a positive hit.
+Default is 50%.
-Default is True --repeats [T|F]         Perform CRISPR repeat search.
+  --repeats [T|F]         Perform CRISPR repeat search.
 Default is True --summary [T|F]         Generate master summary table with type analysis.
                           Default is True.